Photos are courtesy of the Town of Didsbury.

 Travelling from north to south on the Queen Elizabeth II (QE II) highway, you will see the picturesque view of prairies giving way to gently rolling foothills and the Rocky Mountains emerging in the distance.

-With a population of 4,599, this community enjoys a relaxed small-town lifestyle that effortlessly merges past and present.
+The community enjoys a relaxed small-town lifestyle that effortlessly merges past and present.
 Didsbury packs a wallop of vintage charm, welcoming you to Main Street with old-fashioned brickwork shops.
 The old railway station houses the Chamber of Commerce, and you’ll find other landmarks around town recognized and preserved for their historical value.

 Growing families have access to an elementary, middle, and high school.
 Didsbury has a standing relationship with Miki Town, Japan, and enjoys hosting exchange students through the Maple Leaf Exchange Program.
 The nearby Olds College offers a range of courses with a trades and agricultural-based focus.